How COVID-19 Affected Digital Marketing?

 To say that online shopping increased would be a huge understatement.
 Online shopping skyrocketed during the pandemic.
 This led digital marketers to focus heavily on e-shopping and delivery.

-Many people who ignored social media before the pandemic instantly regretted it since most people were quarantining.
+Many people who ignored social media before the pandemic instantly regretted it since most people were quarantining it.
 Even those who didn’t were reluctant to buy anything from the store and relied on delivery.
 This led to many businesses losing a lot of money or shutting down completely.

 Change is inevitable